sage-etcher/leaf-c-utilities/src/hashmap/README.md

 > [Requirements](#requirements-1) <br>
 > [See also](#see-also-1) <br>

-the main object used for hashMaps in this module.
-Holds a dynamicly allocated list of keyValuePairs, the allocated length of that list, and the actual count of items in the list.
+<sup>the main object used for hashMaps in this module.
+Holds a dynamicly allocated list of keyValuePairs, the allocated length of that list, and the actual count of items in the list.</sup>

 ### Syntax
 C code